This video was effective because it made you think and it also made you feel.

 As if all of this isn’t enough, we’re also reminded at the end of the video that Deng grew up without the love and protection of his mother.
 Those last few frames in the video are incredible.
 We can only imagine the pain and grief the two have experienced and the bittersweet knowledge that, against all odds, Deng’s courage and determination helped him succeed.

 This video couldn’t come at a more important time as the refugee crisis continues to grow across Europe and the world takes a dangerous right turn towards more insular and nativist politics.
 Our reptilian brains are trained to respond to negative stimuli – that’s how we survive and that’s why the media only feeds us information that scares the hell out of us.

 What we really need to hear are the positive stories associated with a more open and inclusive world and about the benefits of helping others in need.
 We North American’s often forget that we’re all children of immigrants, that immigration is a good thing and that helping others is just as important as enriching ourselves.

 What’s cool is you don’t have to agree with the politics.
 What’s important is that this video actually makes you think for a moment.
 Even better that the video also makes you feel.

 If you can make the viewer of your video think and feel something then you will leave a lasting impression.
 That’s an awfully difficult thing to do, by the way.
-If it was easy, the other two videos in this series, produced by the same production company for the same client, would have been just as powerful.
+If it was easy, the other videos in this series, produced by the same production company for the same client, would have been just as powerful.

-Western Sydney University chose a non-standard path in deciding to dramatize the stories of three of their students.
+Western Sydney University chose a non-standard path in deciding to dramatize the stories of their students.
 By doing so they have separated themselves from the mass of undifferentiated college promotions and chose instead to inspire the viewer with the possibilities that come from a Western Sydney degree.

 Deng Adut’s story reminds us all of the good that can come from helping those in need.
 Thank you Australia and thank you Western Sydney.